henry-anderson/Ronin/DochAlgo/overview.md

 <b>x<sub>1</sub></b>: A percent of the DKP pool used for players working on their gloves (to be decided)<br />
 <b>y<sub>1</sub></b>: A percent of the DKP pool used for players who already have gloves (to be decided)<br />
 <br />
-This sets the required 90 day activity to be a certain percent (x<sub>1</sub> and y<sub>1</sub>) of the DKP pool so long as it is within the defined range.
-Static maximum and minimums here are added so that the requirements don't get too high in the case of server dominance, or too low.
-These are set from 2500 to 5500 for gloves and 4500 to 8000 for any piece chest and above.
+This makes the required 90 day activity to be a certain percent (x<sub>1</sub> and y<sub>1</sub>) of the DKP pool so long as it is within the defined range.
+Static maximum and minimums are set from 2500 to 5500 for gloves and 4500 to 8000 for any piece chest and above.

 x<sub>1</sub> and y<sub>1</sub> will eventually be constants, but the clan is currently at the highest peak it has ever seen so I will wait until I can see how this effects the graph of historical DKP pool values.